Posted on: September 13, 2018 | by: Paul Darden

 Find Self Storage Has Household Storage Solutions

 If your old home closed before your new home was ready, you may be looking for a temporary storage solution for your household items.
-Find Self Storage has storage facilities in Plano, TX, Dallas, TX, Carrollton, TX, Alexandria, LA, Leesville, LA and Alexandria, LA ready to meet your storage needs.
+Find Self Storage has storage facilities in Plano, TX, Dallas, TX, Carrolton, TX, Leesville, LA and in Alexandria, LA on Windermere Blvd and Lodi Rd., ready to meet your storage needs.
 If you’re storing your dishes, large appliances and furniture, consider a 5×10 or 10×10 sized storage unit.
 Reserve your storage unit today!